GST & Compliance

 11. Rule 10: 30-Day IRN Upload Rule — For ₹10 Crore+ Businesses

-Practical impact: High-volume businesses with billing staff who process invoices in batches must implement same-day or next-day IRN generation as a standard process.
-Stacking invoices for end-of-month processing is no longer safe above ₹10 crore AATO.
+Practical impact: high volume businesses whose staff process invoices in batches need same day or next day IRN generation as a standard process.
+Stacking invoices for end of month processing is not safe above ₹10 crore AATO.

-In short: Above ₹10 crore AATO — generate IRN on every B2B invoice within 30 days of the invoice date.
+In short: Above ₹10 crore AATO, generate IRN on every B2B invoice within 30 days of the invoice date.
 Build this into your daily billing process.
-Accountune generates IRN at the moment of invoice creation — no batch processing delay.
+Accountune generates IRN at the moment of invoice creation, with no batch processing delay.

 12. How Accountune Handles All 10 Changes Automatically